Dubai: Last Tuesday, at about 9.35pm, Omar Al Shaya, a full-time trader on the local stock exchange, was tracking the

 extreme on many occasions, students at the Online Trading Academy in Dubai look at the training as a good opportunity to grasp

-the reality and experience the real business of trading.
+and experience the reality of trading.

 Some students are daily stock market traders, who are picking up a new trading skill, some are beginners, while others have